Is our nation doing exactly what God told the Israelites not to do, heading for Egypt?

 Egypt represents the world and its systems.
 It refers to the world, the government, and man’s wisdom.
 Are we looking to those things to care for us, feed us, protect us, and get us out of this mess.
 Sadly, that is a recipe for disaster.

-What will our nation do as a whole?
+As a nation what will we do?
 And if our nation continues headlong toward Egypt, will we be like Jeremiah and Baruch who obeyed God or like the leaders of Israel who rejected God’s warnings?
-Whose side will we be on … in our hearts, in our personal lives, in the public arena, and in the voting booth?
+Whose side will we be on … in our hearts, in our personal lives, and in the public arena?

 Jeremiah 45 & 46